ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 ## The Mechanisms of the Attention Part
 ![](FigureS1.png)

-The Attention Part designed in this work showed improved performance in the AMP prediction task.
-We assumed that the self-attention module may improve the recognition of critical features and prevent information loss during training.
+The Attention Part designed in this work improved the overall performance of the AMP prediction task.
+We assumed that the self-attention module may enhance the recognition of critical features and prevent information loss during training.

 ### Have a fun time with AI calculations!!!